 The most common cause of acute laryngitis is

 Coughing-induced laryngitis may also occur in bronchitis, pneumonia, influenza, pertussis, measles, and diphtheria.
 Excessive use of the voice (especially with loud speaking or singing), allergic reactions, gastroesophageal reflux, bulimia, or inhalation of irritating substances (eg, cigarette smoke or certain aerosolized drugs) can cause acute or chronic laryngitis.
-Drugs can induce potentially life-threatening laryngeal edema, for example, as a side effect of ACE inhibitors.
+Drugs can induce potentially life-threatening laryngeal edema, for example, as a side effect of angiotensin-converting enzyme (ACE) inhibitors.
 Bacterial laryngitis is extremely rare.
 Smoking can cause Reinke edema, which is a watery swelling of both vocal cords.

 The most prominent symptom of laryngitis is usually